Printing Terms

 Silk Screen

-such as rosin, added to pulp before it’s formed into paper, or added to the surface of the paper after it’s dry.
+A resin, such as Rosin, added to pulp before it’s formed into paper, or added to the surface of the paper after it’s dry.
 Sizing acts as a glue to keep the fibers of the finished paper tight, since loose fibers on the surface of the paper can cause printing problems.
 Sizing also helps the finished paper repel water, which is an especially important property for stock that will be used for offset printing.
-See also bonding strength, ingredients of paper, resin, rosin
+See also bonding strength, ingredients of paper, resin, rosin.

 Skid